unsol/design/README.md

 ### Goals of the eWASM project

 * To provide a specification of *eWASM contract* semantics and the *Ethereum interface*
-* To provide an *EVM transpiler*, preferably as an eWASM contract
+* To provide an *EVM transcompiler*, preferably as an eWASM contract
 * To provide a *metering injector*, preferably as an eWASM contract
 * To provide a VM implementation for executing eWASM contracts
 * To implement an eWASM backend in the Solidity compiler